Belinda Hamnett: Life and career

-1975-1996: Early days
+1975–1996: Early days

 Belinda Hamnett was born 28 September 1975 in Hong Kong but spent her childhood and teenage years in Singapore where her father was stationed.
 Hamnett resided in Changi, eastern Singapore, where she was a student at Changkat Changi Secondary School.
 Hamnett attended Sunday school at St Hilda's Church in Ceylon Road.

-1997-1998: Beauty & modeling career
+1997–1998: Beauty & modeling career

-In 1997, Belinda attended ATV's Miss Asia Pageant and won the title of Miss Asia.
+In 1997, Hamnett attended ATV's Miss Asia Pageant and won the title of Miss Asia.
 Originally, Belinda was the first runner-up and the crowned beauty queen was Janice Chu Yin-chun.
-However, after it was discovered that Janice hidden her marriage during the contest, the heads of ATV decided to pass the title to Belinda.
+However, after it was discovered that Chu hidden her marriage during the contest, the heads of ATV decided to pass the title to Hamnett.
 After winning, Belinda would begin her fashion and modeling career before becoming an actress.

-1999-2001: Entering Film & ATV
+1999–2001: Entering film & ATV

 In between modeling, Belinda made her film debut in Troublesome Night 6, a HK horror film in 1999.
 She would begin her television acting career with ATV in 2000, making her debut in My Date with a Vampire II.
 Her second and final role was Divine Retribution before moving over to ATV’s competitor, TVB.

-2002-2005:Joining & Leaving TVB
+2002–2005:Joining & leaving TVB

-Belinda would join TVB in 2002 and act with the company for the next three years.
+Hamnett would join TVB in 2002 and act with the company for the next three years.
 During that time, she worked primarily in support roles, co-hosted in HK tourism videos, appearances in variety shows, and continued her limited film career.
-By 2005, Belinda parted ways with TVB but continued work in filming.
+By 2005, Hamnett parted ways with TVB but continued work in filming.
 Her reasons for leaving TVB were never clarified.
-Certain sources say she officially left TVB in 2010, but her last known acting credit was 2005’s My Family.
+Certain sources say she officially left TVB in 2010, but her last known acting credit was 2005's My Family.

-2006-2010: Leaving the industry & retirement
+2006–2010: Leaving the industry & retirement

-After leaving TVB, Belinda left the industry in 2006 but made a brief return in 2009.
+After leaving TVB, Hamnett left the industry in 2006 but made a brief return in 2009.
 She retired again in a year to help her brother out with his electronic business.
 However, another source suggested she went to advance her career in medical cosmetology.

 In 2006, Hamnett revealed that she has overcome anorexia with the help of medical practitioners.
 Hamnett commented, “Although my body has not reached the stage the doctors approve of, but I am already very pleased.
 I am very happy at the moment.”

-By 2010, Belinda's last film project was Hi, Fidelity and she left the entertainment industry.
+By 2010, Hamnett's last film project was Hi, Fidelity and she left the entertainment industry.
 She returned to Singapore and resumed civilian life.
 She would work for a German pharmaceutical firm as a practice development executive after her second departure.
-Overall, Belinda had a showbiz career that spanned for twelve years.
+Overall, Hamnett had a showbiz career that spanned for twelve years.